 The deposit holdings of the corporate sector decreased by R50.8 billion in the second quarter of 2021 compared with a sizeable increase of R59.1 billion during the same period in the previous year.
 The deposits of financial companies decreased by R28.6 billion in the second quarter of 2021 and those of non-financial companies by R22.1 billion.
-The household sector's increase in deposits was only R36.9 billion in the second quarter of 2020, reflecting the normalisation of household spending.
+The household sector's increase in deposits was only R36.9 billion in the second quarter of 2021 compared with a much larger increase of R65.9 billion in the second quarter of 2020, reflecting the normalisation of household spending.